Getting Started with CodeMantis

 When CodeMantis launches, you can start working in two ways:

 - Open an existing folder — Click Open Project and select any folder on your Mac.
-CodeMantis will detect its structure and initialize a Claude Code session.
+CodeMantis will detect its structure and initialize a new session.
+When both Claude Code and Codex are installed, an Agent Picker appears so you can choose which agent powers the session.

 - Create from a template — Choose from built-in project templates (Next.js, Tauri, Python, and more) to scaffold a new project with sensible defaults.